Graduate Certificate in Commerce (GradCertCom)

 - up to one elective unit of study (6 credit points)

 Please Note: The structure and progression for the Graduate Certificate in Commerce have been revised for students commencing from 2012.
-The details are outlined below.
+The details are outlined above.
 For 2011 continuing students please refer to the information available from the following link:

 Core unit of study